AWS cloud practitioner notes - Infrastructure and reliability

 Elastic beanstalk (EB)

-Elastic beanstalk is a AWS managed service that manages EC2 instances.
+Elastic Beanstalk is AWS managed service that manages EC2 instances.
 You provide a configuration such as networking, storage, scaling and the application to run.
-The application can be shipped in a container image or on a specific programming language that EB supports.
+The application can be shipped in a container image or in a specific programming language that EB supports.

-Besides, EB provides a way of making the process repeatable and prevent the possible human error during deployment.
+Besides, EB provides a way of making the process repeatable and preventing possible human error during deployment.

 CloudFormation

 Cloud formation is a service that AWS provides to provision services through scripts (code tool).
 Through XML or JSON declarative scripts called CloudFormation templates.
-This kind of approach of serving infrastructure on a coded basis is known as Infrastructure as Code (IaC), CloudFormation is for AWS, but, there are other tools that supports another cloud providers such as [terraform]/certification/2021/08/07/terraform-hashicorp-certification.html.
+This kind of approach of serving infrastructure on a coded basis is known as Infrastructure as Code (IaC).
+CloudFormation is specifically for AWS, but, other tools such as such as [terraform]/certification/2021/08/07/terraform-hashicorp-certification.html support other cloud providers.

 calls to AWS apis